UpperLEFTY/check-prime/README.md

 A number could be divisible by numbers 1/3 of its value.

 Step 3: Take the number 127.
-127 is not divisible by 2 hence you should check upto 63.5.
+127 is not divisible by 2 hence you should check up to 63.5.
 Secondly, 127 is not divisible by 3.
 So, you will check up to 127/3 approximately 42.
 It is not divisible by 5, the divisor should be less than 127/5 approximately 25 not by 7.

  The divisor would be less than Math.sqrt (n)